pbelch/nanodegree-p6-feed-reader/README.md

 Example rule implementaions - http://stackoverflow.com/<br/>

 #Installation
-The project includes the source application provided by Udacity (./index.html), CSS (./css/style.css) and JavaScript (./js/app.js)) and the jasmine testing framework (./jasmine/).
-The testing configruation file (./jasmine/spec/feedreader.js) contains all of the descriptions cna test cases for the appliaction, defined by myself.
+The project includes the source application provided by Udacity ((./index.html), CSS (./css/style.css) and JavaScript (./js/app.js)) and the jasmine testing framework (./jasmine/).
+The testing configuration file (./jasmine/spec/feedreader.js) contains all of the descriptions cna test cases for the appliaction, defined by myself.
+To run simply launch the index.html file contained within the root, which will call the feedreader.js testing file.